hglanvu/econometrics/README.md

 # econometrics
-This is my R code from the assignments of my econometrics class
+This is the R code from the assignments of my econometrics class